Deee-Lite: Post breakup

-In the years since the band's dissolution, financial problems due to bad management impacted both Kier and Dmitry; however, they persevered and are both still in-business as writers, producers and DJs.
-Kier is still primarily a singer-songwriter and DJ, having traveled extensively and recorded on numerous albums with internationally acclaimed artists.
-She is often regarded as a style "icon" by publications, such as Vogue, for her distinctive style of dress and perpetual influence on the international fashion scene.
-Dmitry continued working as a DJ, everywhere from Hong Kong to Jerusalem, from Berlin's Love Parade to Brazil's Rock In Rio.
-He was given the "DJ of the year" award in Ibiza, and has remixed with post-editing by Marty Munsch on several versions, for many artists including Arthur Russell, Jungle Brothers, Sinéad O'Connor, Ziggy Marley, Nina Hagen, Ultra Naté, and others.
-He collaborated with Julee Cruise (of Twin Peaks/David Lynch fame) to release the album My Secret Life (2011).
-Dmitry is currently based in Berlin, where he continues to DJ, compose, produce and remix.
+In the years since the band's dissolution, financial problems due to bad management impacted both Kier and Dmitry; however, both still work as writers, producers and DJs.
+Kier is often regarded as a style "icon" by publications, such as Vogue.
+Dmitry was named the "DJ of the year" in Ibiza, and has remixed for artists including Arthur Russell, Jungle Brothers, Sinéad O'Connor, Ziggy Marley, Nina Hagen, Ultra Naté, and others.

 Towa Tei has recorded several albums as a solo artist, and was featured in the Japanese supergroup METAFIVE.
 In a 2011 interview, Tei denied the possibility of Deee-Lite reuniting, even fleetingly, citing the creative and personal differences that prompted him to depart in the first place.